 I am a part 107 certified drone operator, based in Lexington, Massachusetts.
-At present I fly a DJI Mini 2.
-You can find some of my drone photos on Instagram (though there are other photos mixed in).
+At present I fly a DJI Mini 2 and a DJI Air 2s.
+You can find some of my drone photos on Instagram (and they might give you some interesting ideas of where to fly).
 For the moment messaging me there is the best way to reach me.
 Feel free to reach out if you would like to discuss flying!

 The FAA controls all airspace in the US, so local jurisdictions generally can't limit where you fly.
 But there are some local restrictions on where you, as an operator on the ground, can be.
 The following document some local restrictions in Lexington and Massachusetts:

 It is also best to be courteous to those around you, for example, avoiding your neighbor's yard unless they have given you permission.

 This still leaves lots of great places to fly in and around Lexington, so enjoy!